pmmivv/HA_Dashboard/README.md

 ## Templates

   - main_style - This defines card dimentions
-  - button_grid - This defines the button grid
   - botao - Used for the majority of button with On and Off states
   - sensor - Used to report sensor state
   - number - Used for input_number